mobingilabs/docs/mobingi-alm/getting-started/adding-azure-account.md

 3. Subscription ID
 4. Directory ID

 As a prerequisite, you must have sufficient permissions in both your Azure Active Directory and your Azure subscription.
-Specifically, you must be able to create an app in the Active Directory, and assign a role to the service principal.
+Specifically, you must be able to create an app in the Active Directory, and assign a role to the service principal.[Check Permission]: http://www.reddit.comhttps://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#required-permissions

-{% page-ref page="adding-azure-account.md" %}